On the Computational Properties of Obviously Strategy-Proof Mechanisms: Specifying choice rules with circuits

 The following results show that when choice rules are expressed as in~(\ref{eq:encoding}), deciding whether a choice rule is SP is co-\textsf{NP}-complete, and so is deciding whether a choice rule is OSP-implementable.

-\begin{theorem} Under the circuit model, deciding whether a choice rule is SP is co-\textsf{NP}-complete. \end{theorem} \begin{proof} To see that deciding SP-implementability is in co-\textsf{NP}, consider that $\choice$ is not SP iff there exists some $t_i,t_i'\in T_i,t_{-i}\in T_{-i}$ such that Thus a proof that $\choice$ is not SP may consist of $(i,t_i,t_i',t_{-i})$, and the verification of the above inequality requires time $O(|C_{u_i}|+|C_{\choice}|)$.
+\begin{theorem} Under the circuit model, deciding whether a choice rule is SP is co-\textsf{NP}-complete. \end{theorem} \begin{proof} To see that deciding SP-implementability is in co-\textsf{NP}, consider that $\choice$ is not SP iff there exists some $t_i,t_i'\in T_i,t_{-i}\in T_{-i}$ such that